Ramadan 101

 When is Ramadan?

-This year, Ramadan will run approximately from March 10th to April 10th.
+This year, Ramadan will run approximately from February 18th to March 19th.
 The Islamic calendar is based on the lunar calendar, so the dates of each month are based on when the crescent moon is sighted.

 Why do we fast?